 - (a) In this section, "injury" means a physical or mental injury or disease for which an employee of this state who is injured or contracts the disease in the course of the employee's employment would be entitled to benefits under the workers' compensation[,occupational disease,] or similar laws of this state. - (b) A volunteer health practitioner who provides health or veterinary services pursuant to this [act] and who is not otherwise eligible for benefits for injury or death under the workers' compensation[, occupational disease,] or similar laws of this or another state is deemed to be an employee of this state for the purpose of receiving such benefits.
-Benefits under this subsection for loss of earnings must be based upon the earnings of the practitioner for the previous calendar vear but may not be less than the minimum amount provided by the law of this state for loss of
+Benefits under this subsection year but may not be less than the minimum amount provided by the law of this state for loss of